 It’s also worth emphasizing that My Disney Experience rolled out at a time when Walt Disney World’s attendance had started to soar, giving the company some latitude in making decisions not warmly embraced by guests.

-To that point, Disney Park Pass is massively unpopular with guests.
-Unlike FastPass+, it does not offer any advantage as compared to its predecessor (nothing).
-Disney Park Pass is purely an impediment and another reservation to make.
+Disney Park Pass is viewed as an impediment and another reservation to make.
 It creates uncertainty, headaches, and many guests blame the reservation system for planning problems or rigidity in their vacations.
 Some have been shut out of visiting entirely due to Park Pass, and have an unfavorable opinion of it as a result.

 From an efficiency and resource allocation perspective, Walt Disney World should already be able to pretty accurately forecast tourist attendance thanks to both hotel occupancy rates and the date-based theme park ticket system.
 In fact, it’s likely that the latter system could be tweaked slightly to offer Disney exactly the info it would like without introducing even more friction and unnecessary hoops to the process.